-South Punjab secretariat’s powers clipped even before its formal take-off
+South Punjab Secretariat’s powers clipped even before its formal take-off

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The South Punjab Secretariat, that was established in August 2020 as a major government initiative to address the sense of deprivation among the people of southern Punjab, has now been made a subordinate entity of the Lahore secretariat.
+ISLAMABAD: The South Punjab Secretariat, which was established in August 2020 as a major government initiative to address the sense of deprivation among the people of southern Punjab, has now been made a subordinate entity of the Lahore Secretariat.

 “Perhaps the prime minister does not know, probably the Punjab chief minister also has no idea of what has happened but practically the provincial government has gone back on its promise in a big way,” an official source said.